 Before starting my first class, my biggest fear was that the students might not enjoy my class.
 I now realize that as long as I'm being patient, encouraging, and supportive, and fill my class with interesting topics that are applicable to their daily lives, the students will come to class eager to learn!

 What do you enjoy most about volunteering?

-Don't forget our archives of previous spotlights!
+Don't forget our previous spotlights!